May 25: Messier guarantees victory, delivers for Rangers

 "We will win tonight," Messier tells reporters with the Rangers down 3-2 in the best-of-7 series, will force a Game 7.
 His words are splashed on the front pages of newspapers all around the city.

 With the Rangers down 2-0 late in the second period, Messier sets up Alex Kovalev before intermission to cut the Devils' lead to 2-1.
 He ties the game early in the third period, puts New York ahead 3-2 with 7:48 remaining and caps his performance by shooting the puck the length of the ice into an empty net.

-"I felt that [guaranteeing a win] would be a great way to let my players know that I believed we could go in there and win Game 6, because we had beaten them six times during the regular season -- three times in their building," Messier said.
+"I felt that [guaranteeing a win] would be a great way to let my players know that I believed we could go in there and win Game 6, because we had beaten them six times during the regular season -- three times in their building," Messier says.

 1978: The Montreal Canadiens win the Stanley Cup for the third consecutive season by defeating the Boston Bruins 4-1 in Game 6 of the Final.
 After defenseman Brad Park scores a power-play goal 4:05 into the game to give the packed house at Boston Garden some hope, Steve Shutt and Mario Tremblay score in a span of 2:19 to give Montreal a 2-1 lead.
 Tremblay and Rejean Houle score late in the second period to make it 4-1.
 Ken Dryden finishes with 15 saves.
 Montreal defenseman Larry Robinson wins the Conn Smythe Trophy as playoff MVP.